laurapratt87/UR-Cyber-Security-ELK-Stack-Project/README.md

 SSH into the control node and follow the steps below:

 - Copy the playbook file to /etc/ansible .
-- Update the host file to include...
+- Update the host file to include the webservers and ELK server (and IP addresses).
 - Run the playbook, and navigate to command line to check that the installation worked as expected.
-- Playbook: install-elk.yml Location: /etc/ansible/install-elk.yml
+- Playbook: ELK_server.yml Location: /etc/ansible/ELK_server.yml

-You would need to edit the /etc/ansible/host file to add webserver/elkserver ip addresses

 /etc/ansible/hosts: